usdoj-crt/beta-ada/_pages/topics/intro-to-ada.md

 However, a local rec center might only be open to people who live in the surrounding zip code.
 If the rec center refused access to a person with epilepsy because that person lived in a different zip code, that would not be a violation of the ADA because the rec center would not be discriminating on the basis of the person’s disability.
 {% enddetails %}

 The ADA is broken up into five different sections, which are called titles.
 Different titles set out the requirements for different kinds of organizations.
-For example, title I of the ADA covers requirements for employers, and title II covers requirements for state and local governments.
+For example, Title I of the ADA covers requirements for employers, and Title II covers requirements for state and local governments.
 You can find the relevant title of the ADA noted next to each type of organization below.

 {% accordion a %}
 {% collapsible %}